 WHAT TO EXPECT

-Programming available in Spanish upon request.
+Programming is available in Spanish upon request.